Hailsham: District

 Hailsham is the home of Wealden District Council.
 District Council Elections are held every four years.
 Fifty five Councillors in total are elected, six of these from the three wards that make up Hailsham.
 The May 2011 election returned 47 Conservative, 3 Liberal Democrat, 4 Independent Democrat and 1 No party allegiance/non-group.

 County

 The next level of government is the East Sussex County Council with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 For these elections Hailsham is combined with Herstmonceux to return two seats.

 Parliament

-Hailsham is in the Wealden parliamentary constituency.
+Hailsham is in the Sussex Weald parliamentary constituency.
 Prior to Brexit in 2020, Hailsham was part of the South East England constituency in the European Parliament.
+The current MP for the area is Conservative Nus Ghani, one of the Deputy Speakers of the House of Commons.
+Former MP's include former Minister of State for Energy Security and Net Zero, Charles Hendry (2001-2015) and Sir Geoffrey Johnson-Smith (1965-2001.)

 Economy

 Many years ago it became the market town for the prosperous surrounding agricultural district.
 There are local light industrial undertakings.

 Industry and commerce

 Hailsham was granted a charter to hold a market in 1252 by King Henry III.